A Guide to Packaging Optimization

 Packaging Optimization Costs

-Fortunately, simply understanding the cost factors involved can help you make the most cost-efficient choices.
+Fortunately, understanding the cost factors can help you make the most cost-efficient choices.
 These are the core factors that impact the price of packaging:

 1. Materials